Living in Eugene Oregon (Pros and Cons) And Cost of Living

 Eugene is also home to the well-known University of Oregon (UO) which continues to stand as the city’s pride.
 It consists of more than 23,000 students and 300 plus undergraduate and graduates degree programs across a wide range of disciplines.
 UO is also home to the famous Ducks for their football, basketball, soccer and track and field success for many years now.

 There are also top-rated public schools located in Eugene.
 Among the two school districts within Eugene, the most prominent one is the 4J district that serves most of the city with 16,500 students across 18 elementary schools, seven middle schools, and four high schools.
-A “school of choice” policy is offered to residents which states that parents can choose which school they would like their kids to attend.
+A “School of Choice” policy is available to residents which states that parents can choose which school they would like their kids to attend.
 Some of the top-rated public schools are the Cascade Middle School, Clear Lake Elementary School, Arts and Technology Academy at Jefferson, South Eugene High School, and Spencer Butte Middle School.

 PROFILE OF PEOPLE LIVING IN EUGENE, OREGON